-Last week’s news featured three stories all exhorting candidates to focus on their resume accomplishments rather than responsibilities.
 When taking your resume from responsibility-based to accomplishment-based, choose terms that can be quantified in some way.
-Words that relate to money, time, market share, or deliverables can help effectively convey your impact.
+Identify your resume achievements and use words that relate to money, time, market share, or deliverables to effectively convey your impact.

-We’ve already published one list of resume accomplishments as a brainstorming tool for job seekers.
-Here are eight more statements you can use on your resume to demonstrate how well you’ve done, not just what you did:
+Here are eight accomplishment examples you can use on your resume to demonstrate how well you’ve done, not just what you did:

 1. Saved X amount of time by making Y improvement.